DAN 004 wuz ere takin over ur druft

 There was a Japanese bushido

 honor code to never draw their sword at others unless they intended to draw blood, but media has taken this story and eloped with it.
-In media it might be a honor code, or a genuine Hungry Sword
+In media it might be a honor code, or a genuine hungry Empathic Weapon

 .
 In media and rumour the code usually is interpreted the other way around: if you draw your blade, you must bloody it before you can sheathe it.

-There are games where the player cannot switch weapons until the sword has been used to damage or kill an enemy.
-This would be Enforced Trope
+In video games, there's a mechanic where the player cannot switch weapons until the sword has been used to damage or kill an enemy.

 open/close all folders